Aireborough

-Aireborough is a district within the West Yorkshire Urban Area, in the West Riding of Yorkshire, England.
-It is mostly within the present Leeds metropolitan borough, although some areas now in Bradford metropolitan district may also be considered to form part of Aireborough.
-It includes the settlements of Guiseley, Hawksworth, Menston, High Royds, Nether Yeadon, Rawdon, Yeadon, West Carlton, East Carlton and Esholt.
+Aireborough was a local government district in the West Riding of Yorkshire, England, from 1937 to 1974.
+It was formed through the abolition of the urban districts of Guiseley, Yeadon and Rawdon and enlarged by the addition of parts of Otley urban district and parts of the civil parishes of Esholt, Hawksworth and Menston in the Wharfedale rural district on 1 April 1937.
+Aireborough Urban District was administered from Micklefield House in Rawdon, which had been acquired by Rawdon UDC in 1930.
+The district was abolished on 1 April 1974 when the metropolitan district of Leeds was established.

-The name Aireborough is used for a UK census ward, which was named "the most average place in England and Wales", following studies arising from the 2001 census.
+Aireborough is the name of a UK census ward, which was named "the most average place in England and Wales", following studies arising from the 2001 census.

-Etymology

-The name Aireborough was first applied to a fictional and wealthy manufacturing town, in short stories written for newspapers of the late nineteenth century by Charles Darcy Friel, who lived and worked in Leeds, and died there in 1910.
-The name derives from the River Aire, which intersects the West Yorkshire Urban Area.
+Background

-In 1936, the urban councils of Guiseley, Yeadon and Rawdon, along with smaller settlements belonging to Wharfedale Rural District, decided to form a new autonomous Urban District Council.
-While the area was similar to the former civil Parish of Guiseley, the name Aireborough was instead adopted – to reflect the equality of all townships included in the district and "wipe out old jealousies, and concentrate more readily on the problems ahead, working together as a team".
-On 1 April 1937, the Urban District came into being.
+In 1936, the urban district councils of Guiseley, Yeadon and Rawdon, along with smaller settlements belonging to Wharfedale Rural District, decided to form a new autonomous Urban District Council covering a similar to the former ancient Parish of Guiseley.
+The name Aireborough was adopted to reflect the equality of all townships included in the district and "wipe out old jealousies, and concentrate on the problems ahead, working together as a team".
+On 1 April 1937, the urban district came into being.
 Aireborough Urban District was subsumed by Leeds metropolitan borough under the 1974 local government reorganisation.

-Physical characteristics

-The area sits on the sandstone and millstone grit of the South Pennines, in a landscape shaped by human endeavour since ancient times.
-Water in the form of becks, tarns and wetlands, is a key natural resource, mostly draining towards the River Aire.

-Local stone features in the drystone walls and solid stone buildings – as well as in the foundations of the Houses of Parliament.
-Whilst green-ways used for travelling to church, market, mill or dispersed farmsteads still cut across the town and landscape.
+Ownership of Micklefield House was passed to Leeds City Council but the building was put up for sale in 2022.